uplink-systems/powershell-modules/UplinkSystems.Terraform/README.md

 #### 1.0.3

 BUG FIX:
-* <code>UplinkSystems.Terraform.psm</code>: resized module logo and removed window/buffer size configuration for better host compatibility.
+* <code>UplinkSystems.Terraform.psm</code>: resized module logo and removed window/buffer size configuration for better host compatibility and to fix terminating errors on import with Windows 11 in some cases.

 #### 1.0.2